pulp/pulp_docker/docs/tech-reference/distributor.rst

 Type ID: ``docker_distributor_export``

-The export distributor is used to save the contents of a publish into a tar file that can be moved easily for instances where Crane is running on a different server than your pulp instance.
+The export distributor is used to save the contents of a v1 publish into a tar file that can be moved easily for instances where Crane is running on a different server than your Pulp instance.
 By default the :ref:`redirect file <redirect_file>` is stored in the root of the tar file as ``<reponame>.json``, and the repo data itself is stored in the ``/<repo_id>/`` sub directory of the tar file.